The name of the Organization shall be Tau Sigma.

 The purpose of the Organization shall be to recognize the academic achievement of students transferring to an institution of higher learning from another academic institution and to encourage and promote the students’ involvement in the institution to which they have transferred.

 The members of Tau Sigma shall be those persons who have met eligibility requirements and have accepted membership into the Organization.
-There shall be no discrimination on the basis of race, creed or sex in the acceptance of individual members.
+There shall be no discrimination on the basis of race, color, national or ethnic origin, age, religion, disability, sex, gender identity, sexual orientation, or military or veteran status in the acceptance of individual members.

 Active chapters shall be those installed in regularly incorporated colleges and universities meeting the requirements of Article VIII of the By-Laws.